Vyral/brett-jennings-recruiting/_posts/2021-10-19-expert-on-fire-jide-ogunbiyi.md

 14:30 — Wrapping up

 If you have any questions, don’t hesitate to reach out to my team and me.
-I look forward to hearing from you and answering any questions you may have.
+I look forward to hearing from you.